jannick0/awk-language-server/README.md

 ## Peculiarities:

 - Comments with a double hash (\#\#) before a function declaration are considered doc-comments, and are shown in the hover text.

 - Using more than one space before a parameter in the function declaration makes it a local variable.
-Function call checking will follow
+Function call checking will follow.
-.